tud-hri/joan/docs/setup-carla-windows.md

     - make sure to check the 'make available for all users' and 'add to path' boxes.

 Having multiple versions of Python installed (even if they're all x64) can cause issues.
 If you don't really need multiple versions, the best option is to get rid of the version(s) you don't really need.
-If you do_while_running need multiple versions, please make sure that the version you will be using for joan (3.8 if you've followed above instructions) is the only version in your system and user `PATH` variable.
+If you do need multiple versions, please make sure that the version you will be using for joan (3.8 if you've followed above instructions) is the only version in your system and user `PATH` variable.

 To check if we can run Python from the command line.
 And if the python command links to the correct version of Python, it might not if you have multiple